tgrasty/CSCI574-Machine-Learning/README.md

 Recently I have begun recommending and preferring the Anaconda distribution for Window.
-This [video](http://derekharter.com/class/fall2013/csci538/0-windows-python-install.webm) has an example of installing a Python distribution on a Windows system, as well as install git and using it to get the course repository and view the notebooks in Jupyter.
+This [video](http://derekharter.com/class/fall2013/csci538/0-windows-python-install.webm) has an example of installing an Enthought Python distribution on a Windows system, as well as install git and using it to get the course repository and view the notebooks in Jupyter.